ukri-bench/fenics-benchmark/spack/INSTALL.md

 followed by `spack install`.
 Once installed, the tests can be run as described in the main README.
 For 32-bit floating point builds, add the flag `+fp32` to the spack specification.

+### Note

+The spack installation is under development.
+If you have any problems, please report them in the issue tracker.